joelnoliveira/GP_CTRL_plus_12/.devcontainer/README.md

 # Project with multiple Devcontainers
-This project contains 2 Devcontainers, one for documentation using Texlive and other for coding devolopment.
+This project contains 2 Devcontainers, one for documentation using Texlive and other for coding development.
 Using devcontainers allows for isolated and consistent development environments, making it easier for all team members to collaborate.

 ## Requirements